ramiko12/CPS842-assign1/README.md

-# CPS842-assign1
+# A boolean IR model
-Assignment 1 for CPS842 - boolean IR model
+boolean IR model using java for the CACM document collection